Pensions

 ‘Aggregation’ is the term we use for the process of combining LGPS accounts.

 If your earlier LGPS account is deferred, you'll have a decision to make about combining those deferred benefits with your new LGPS account.
-You won’t usually need to contact us if you want to look into this.
+If you paid your earlier pension account before 1 April 2014, or it was held at Buckinghamshire, you won’t usually need to contact us if you want to look into this.

 The deadline for making a decision is 12 months after starting your new employment.
 If you're already over this deadline when we write to you, or you have since left your new employment, the deadline is 2 months after the date on the aggregation letter.